hanielcedraz/BAQCOM/README.md

 		# -q option is the number of samples to use at time;
 		# -z option will run single end analysis;
 		# More options can be accessed with -h option (baqcomFeatureCounts.R -h)

+## Differential Expression Gene
+You will find some script to analyze differential expression genes <a href="https://github.com/hanielcedraz/DiffExpressGenes.git">here</a>

 ## <a href="https://github.com/hanielcedraz/BAQCOM/blob/master/RELEASE_notes.md">RELEASEnotes</a>